mandymichael/textlab/pages/posts/markdown/view-transitions-text-transition.md

 Before we get started, you can skip all this rambling and [View the Demo](https://000699422.codepen.website/) or Check out the [Project on Codepen](https://codepen.io/mandymichael/project/editor/AOvxRk#).

-I started off using a Codepen Project for [the demo](https://000699422.codepen.website/) so that I could created two separate pages.
+I started off using a Codepen Project for [the demo](https://000699422.codepen.website/) so that I could create two separate pages.
 Then on each of the HTML pages I added in the view transition meta tag.
 This is required for the transitions to work so don't forget it.

 ```html
   <meta name="view-transition" content="same-origin" />